Octo-planner: On-device Language Model for Planner-Action Agents: Related Work

 \textbf{Fine-tuning to replace long context}\quad Fine-tuning language models to internalize specific prompts or context information reduces input length and improves efficiency~\cite{lester2021power, li2021prefix}.
 This approach involves training models on carefully curated, task-specific datasets.
 For models with limited context windows, this technique is particularly valuable as it enables more efficient query processing without sacrificing response quality.
 The success of fine-tuning largely depends on the use of diverse, high-quality datasets, which ensure the model can generalize across various prompt phrasings~\cite{paul2023deep, cao2023instruction, xia2024less, wang2024diversity}.
 When implemented effectively, fine-tuning streamlines application-specific interactions, addressing both context length limitations and computational challenges in practical deployments.

 \textbf{LoRA and Multi-LoRA}\quad Low-Rank Adaptation (LoRA) efficiently adapts pre-trained language models to specific tasks~\cite{hu2021lora}.
-Unlike fine-tuning, which updates all parameters, LoRA freezes pre-trained weights and adds trainable low-rank matrices to each layer, significantly reducing trainable parameters and computational demands.
+Unlike full fine-tuning, which updates all parameters, LoRA freezes the pre-trained weights and adds trainable low-rank matrices to each layer, significantly reducing the number of trainable parameters and the computational demands.
 Multi-LoRA extends this concept by enabling multiple task-specific adapters to be trained, combined, or switched during inference, allowing a single base model to handle various tasks efficiently~\cite{wang2023multilora}.
-Building on these approaches, researchers have developed several related variants to address different aspects of model adaptation: LoRA+ optimizes learning rates~\cite{hayou2024lora}, VeRA uses random projections~\cite{kopiczko2024vera}, AdaLoRA implements adaptive rank~\cite{zhang2023adalora}, DoRA decomposes weights~\cite{liu2024dora}, and Delta-LoRA updates pretrained weights~\cite{zi2023deltalora}.
-These variations aim to further refine efficiency or performance in specific scenarios.
+Building on these approaches, researchers have developed several related variants to address different aspects of model adaptation: LoRA+ optimizes learning rates~\cite{hayou2024lora}, VeRA uses random projections~\cite{kopiczko2024vera}, AdaLoRA implements adaptive rank~\cite{zhang2023adalora}, DoRA decomposes weights~\cite{liu2024dora}, and Delta-LoRA updates the pre-trained weights~\cite{zi2023deltalora}.
+These variants aim to further refine efficiency or performance in specific scenarios.